Sames-Jtudd/MPRA-design-tool/README.md

 If --filter_phet = TRUE.
 This value defines the cut off.
 30)	**-C, --cycle_limit** : Positive integer, default=5.
 Risk loci are split into loci containing only linked variants, this value sets the upper limit on the number of cycles used to split loci.
+31)	**--strict** : logical, default=FALSE, values TRUE|FALSE.
+If TRUE script will exit where it encounters issues that while may indicate some errors, but do not prevent execution.

 **OUTPUT FILES**